 - The success of making art is not based on sales, fame, following, but if you can connect with others through your art.

 - Art is work.
-A very hard work and a difficult work to dedicated your self to.
+Very hard work and difficult work to dedicated your self to.
 The work may not compensate monetarily or bring immediate recognition easily.

 - You know your work as an artist is worth it when you enjoy your own work and you find the process rewarding.

 - Art is a way of looking at the world.
-It is the practice — continued act of engaging with the world and reflecting on yourself.
-It is the praxis — a tool to bring your passion, talent, ability to good use.
+It is practice — a continued act of engaging with the world and reflecting on yourself.
+It is praxis — a tool to bring your passion, talent, ability to good use.

 - What you are making maybe more important than what you might think of it.